DorothyTamYiLing/GWarrange/documents/tutorials.md

 -outfmt 6 -out clus1clus2_47_gidA_out.txt
 ```

-Then, genome assemblies are re-orientated according to the position and orientation of gidA in the genomes, using the script fix_genome.py:
+Then, genome assemblies are re-orientated according to the position and orientation of _gidA_ in the genomes, using the script fix_genome.py:
 ```
 python3 ./scripts/fix_genome.py --input ./example_data/clus1clus2_47.fna --mycoor clus1clus2_47_gidA_out.txt
 ```

-The output file name for the genomes with same orientation is "fixed_genomes.fasta".
+The output multifasta file name for the genomes with the same orientation is "fixed_genomes.fasta".

-Genome rearrangments in _Bordetella pertussis_ are believed to be largely mediated by homologous recombination of insertion sequence (IS) elements (such as IS481 and IS110).
-Location of IS elements in the genomes are obtained by blasting with target IS sequences.
-Sequences of more than one target IS elements can be placed in the same multifasta file for obtaining their genome locations in all genomes at once.
+Genome rearrangments in _Bordetella pertussis_ are believed to be largely mediated by homologous recombination between insertion sequence (IS) elements (such as IS481 and IS110).
+Location of target IS elements in the genomes are obtained through BLAST.
+Sequences of more than one target IS element can be placed in the same multifasta file for obtaining their genome locations in all genomes at once.
 ```
 blastn -query ./example_data/IS_NZ_CP025371.1.fasta \
 -subject fixed_genomes.fasta \
 -outfmt 6 -out clus1clus2_47_blastIS_out.txt
 ```

-In addition, genome rearrangments in _Bordetella pertussis_ have also been observed to be mediated by homologous recombination of sequence blocks that consist of one or more IS elements.
+In addition, genome rearrangements in _Bordetella pertussis_ have also been observed to be mediated by homologous recombination of sequence blocks that consist of one or more IS elements.
 These duplicated sequence blocks are found throughout the genome and can be as large as several thousand base pairs in size.
-To ensure sensitivity in genome rearrangements detection, it is advised to replace these sequence blocks **completely** with shorter placeholder sequence.
+To ensure sensitivity in genome rearrangement detection, it is advised to replace these sequence blocks **completely** with shorter placeholder sequence.
 Without additional information of the actual size of the homologous sequence blocks, sequences extending several thousands base pairs to both direction from each IS can be replaced.

-Here, sequences extending 7000bp to both direction from each IS were replaced.
-IS elements that were no more than 200bp apart (after extension) in each genome were also "merged".
-Then, each of these "extended and merged" IS elements were replaced with shorter placedholder sequences (N x 15).
-A seperate set of IS-replaced genomes were also produced by enabling performing minimal IS extension (i.e. 100bp to both direction) and merging overlapping IS only (i.e. ISs that are less than 3bp apart) through passing string argument "on" to the -s flag.
+Here, sequences extending 7000bp to both direction from each IS are replaced.
+IS elements that are no more than 200bp apart (after extension) in each genome are also "merged".
+Then, each of these "extended and merged" IS elements are replaced with shorter placedholder sequences (N x 15).
+A seperate set of IS-replaced genomes are also produced by enabling performing minimal IS extension (i.e. 100bp to both direction) and merging overlapping IS only (i.e. ISs that are less than 3bp apart) through passing a string argument "on" to the -s flag.
 ```
 bash ./scripts/merge_replace_IS.sh -g fixed_genomes.fasta -i clus1clus2_47_blastIS_out.txt -e 7000 -m 200 -s "on"
 ```

-Each set of IS-replaced genomes using different IS merging and extending parameters were output into new directories "ext7000_merge200_ISreplaced_genomes" and "ext100_merge3_ISreplaced_genomes" respectively.
+Each set of IS-replaced genomes using different IS merging and extending parameters are output into new directories "ext7000_merge200_ISreplaced_genomes" and "ext100_merge3_ISreplaced_genomes" respectively.

 Statistics on the sizes and distances between each pair of adjacent "extended and merged" IS are printed in files *_mergedISstat.txt.

-Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters were used for generating kmers.
+Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters are used for generating kmers.

 ```
 #For ext7000_merge200_ISreplaced_genomes set